What Grows Well with Spinach: 28 Companion Plants

 This helps both plants grow strong without crowding each other.

-This space is just right for moisture to stay but not too close that they fight for nutrients or water.
+This space is just right for moisture to stay but not too close that it fights for nutrients or water.

 Beans